aproxis/VideoCutter/memory-bank/progress.md

 ### Subtitle Rendering Improvements

-- ✅ Fixed RGB to BGR color conversion for ASS subtitle format
+- ✅ Fixed RGB to BGR color conversion for ASS subtitles
 - ✅ Corrected opacity handling by inverting values for ASS format
 - ✅ Implemented proper alpha compositing for shadow effects
 - ✅ Fixed the drawing order to ensure shadows appear behind text with outlines